 other than the default.
 The full list of available palettes can be found

-by running either sgplot::sg_colour_palettes
+by running either sgplot::sg_colour_palettes or

 To use the Scottish Government main-extended